MaksymKarunos/MaksymKarunos/readme.md

 ### Hi there, I'm Max!
 I am passionate about Data Science and Software Engineering

-- 🔭 I’m currently a senior at Pace University, New York City
+- 🔭 I’m currently a senior at Pace University, New York City pursing Computer Scince, B.S.
-- 🌱 I’m currently learning Data Science and Data Engineering tools
+- 🌱 I’m currently learning Data Science and Data Engineering tools at Datacamp and everywhere I can
 - 👯 I’m open to any project idea you might have
 - 🥅 2020 Goals: Make it a year by data driven decisions
-- ⚡ I am open to internship as a Data Engineer, Data Engineer, or a Software Engineer
+- ⚡ I am open to internship as a Data Scientist, Data Engineer, or a Software Engineer

 ### Connect with me: